henrjk/ts-js-module-pattern/README.md

 })(cats || (cats = {}));
 ```

-a variable `cats_1` is introduced which probably confuses typescript so that `cats` in code `cats.model.initModule()` no longer references the cats module as expected, but to `cats.cats.model` which of course is not defined.
+variable `cats_1` is introduced. `cats.model` in the source code
+refers to `cats.cats.model` which of course is not defined.
+Note that in
+the original JavaScript pattern these references work as (naively) expected.

-By not referencing the module `cats` with initModule as shown:
+While this can be worked around by not referencing the module `cats` in the
+initModule function as shown below this would cause wider changes in the
+existing source code:

 ```typescript
 module cats {